cocomice/EDSS_dep_framework/README.md

 ## 1. Build the Docker image for your Shiny app

-It is strongly recommended that users refer to `ShinyApp_Image` folder for examples.
+First of all, please refer to `test_template` under `ShinyApp_Image` folder as the template to create your own applications.

-1. Prepare your Shiny app in `app` folder;
+1. Put your Shiny app files under the `app` folder;
 3. In your command line window, navigate to the folder where your __Dockerfile__ is located;
 4. Run the command `docker build -t image_name .` to build the image, where the `image_name` is an arbitrary name for the image in lower case letters without space.
 The __same__ `image_name` must be used in ShinyProxy configuration file (i.e., `application.yml`);
 5. Test the image by running `docker run -p 3838:3838 -d image_name`.
 Then open the browser and visit page `http://localhost:3838`.
 If the image is successful, you should see your Shiny application's UI just as if it is run in R;